oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [A UTF-8 Encoded String MUST NOT include an encoding of the null character U+0000. ]{.mark}If a receiver (Server or Client) receives an MQTT-SN
 Control Packet containing U+0000 it is a Malformed Packet.

-The data SHOULD NOT include encodings of the Unicode \[Unicode\] code points listed below.
-If a receiver (Server or Client) receives an MQTT-SN
+The data SHOULD NOT include encodings of the Unicode Unicode\] code points listed below.
+If a receiver (Server or Client) receives an MQTT-SN Control
-Control Packet containing any of them it MAY treat it as a Malformed Packet.
+Packet containing any of them it MAY treat it as a Malformed Packet.
 These are the Disallowed Unicode code points.

->          U+0001..U+001F control characters
+-   U+0001..U+001F control characters

->
->          U+007F..U+009F control characters
+-   U+007F..U+009F control characters

->
->          Code points defined in the Unicode
-> specification [\[Unicode\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#Unicode) to be non-characters (for example
+-   Code points defined in the Unicode specification [\[Unicode\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#Unicode) to be non-characters (for example U+0FFFF)
-> U+0FFFF)